Foxconn's Promises Slow To Materialize In Wisconsin

 The last two years have been a largely bumpy ride in Wisconsin.
 First, Foxconn reduced the size of the LCD display panels it said it would build in the state.
 And in 2018, the company didn't meet the job threshold to qualify for state money.

 Now, construction is underway in Racine County, Wis.
-The nearly 1-million-square-foot advanced manufacturing factory — significantly less than the originally promised 22 million-square-foot manufacturing plant — is now enclosed and may be ready to go this year.
+The nearly 1 million square foot advanced manufacturing factory — significantly less than the originally promised 22 million square foot manufacturing plant — is now enclosed and may be ready to go this year.
 Construction crews are also working on two more buildings.
-And, Foxconn says workers are in another facility completed last year.
+And Foxconn says workers are in another facility completed last year.

-Kim Mahoney, who co-owns the last home next to the project says it's still not what Foxconn pledged.
+Kim Mahoney, who co-owns the last home next to the project, says it's still not what Foxconn pledged.

-"They're not creating the jobs they promised ...
-And that's what the draw was, to bring those manufacturing jobs back to Southeastern Wisconsin, and that's not what's happening, it doesn't appear," Mahoney says.
+"They're not creating the jobs they promised. ...
+And that's what the draw was, to bring those manufacturing jobs back to southeastern Wisconsin, and that's not what's happening, it doesn't appear," Mahoney says.

 Emails published by the The Verge show that for months, Wisconsin's now-Democratic Gov. Tony Evers had been encouraging Foxconn to revise its state contract to better reflect what appears to be a downsized manufacturing operation.